localstack/docs/content/en/tools/multi-account-setups/index.md

 ---

 {{< alert title="Warning" color="warning">}}
-Multi-account is a preview feature and is not compatible with cloud pods and persistence.
+Multi-account is a preview feature and has limited compatibility with cloud pods and persistence.
 To enable multi-accounts, refer to [configuration]({{< ref "configuration#core" >}}).
 {{< /alert >}}